swiftlang/swift-org-website/getting-started/cli-swiftpm/index.md

 ## A small application

 Now let’s write a small application with our new dependency.
-In our `hello_swift.swift`, add the following code:
+In our `MyCLI.swift`, add the following code:

 ~~~swift
 import Figlet // from the previous step